Issues relating to msgsrv32

 The above errors are related to the C-Media 8330 sound card chipsets included with computer sound cards and some modems.
 Check with the sound card, modem, or motherboard manufacturer to see if there are updated drivers available.

-MSGSRV32 caused an invalid page fault in module Kernel32.dll during Microsoft Network (MSN) login or when attempting to open Internet Explorer or Microsoft Outlook.
+MSGSRV32 caused an invalid page fault in module Kernel32.dll during MSN (Microsoft Network) login or when attempting to open Internet Explorer or Microsoft Outlook.

 The above error may be encountered when the MSN password file is corrupt.
 To resolve this issue, follow the instructions below.

-- If files are found, click Edit > Select All.
+- If files are found, click Edit, and then Select All.

 - Once all the files are highlighted, press the Delete key.

-- Once the files have been deleted, reboot the computer.
-When the computer reboots, the pwl files should be recreated and you should then be able to log into MSN.
+- Once the files are deleted, reboot the computer.
+When the computer reboots, the pwl files should be recreated, and you can log into MSN.

-- If this resolves your issue and you are running Windows 95, download the file mspwlupd.exe from our Windows 95 download page.
+- If this resolves your issue and you are running Windows 95, download the file mspwlupd.exe from our Windows 95 downloads page.